-- Inhaled medications are a mainstay of treatment for asthma and COPD, and a large amount of clinical evidence supports the safety and efficacy of beta2-agonist combinations for these indications. - Trials have demonstrated that the combination products have efficacy that is superior to the individual separate components given as monotherapy for the treatment of both asthma and COPD. - For the treatment of asthma, current guidelines support the use of combination ICS/LABA products for long-term control and prevention of symptoms in patients who do not achieve sufficient symptom control with an ICS as monotherapy (GINA, 2017; NHLBI, 2007).
-Single-agent LABA therapy should not be used for asthma management due to the increased risk of asthma-related death, as well as asthma-related hospitalization in pediatric and adolescent patients.
-However, recent drug safety information from the FDA states that no significantly increased risk of serious asthma outcomes has been seen with the use of ICS/LABA combinations, and boxed warnings about this potential risk have been removed from the prescribing information for the ICS/LABA combinations (FDA, 2017). - A practical benefit of ICS/LABA combinations is that their use ensures that patients are not using a LABA without concomitant ICS. - For the treatment of COPD, GOLD guidelines recommend the use of ICS/LABA products as an option for some patients at higher risk of exacerbations; however, the use of bronchodilator(s) without an ICS is recommended as first-line treatment for most COPD patients.
-The use of LAMA/LABA combination therapy as a first- or second-line treatment is recommended in most patients with COPD, with the exception of low-risk patients with milder symptoms (GOLD, 2018). - None of the current asthma or COPD treatment guidelines recommend the use of one specific combination product over another (Criner et al, 2015; GINA, 2017; GOLD, 2018; NHLBI, 2007). - Several single-ingredient inhalers containing beta2-agonists, ICS, or anticholinergics are also available.
-Beta2-agonist combinations offer improved convenience over the use of multiple separate inhalers.
+- Inhaled medications, including bronchodilators and corticosteroids, are a mainstay of treatment for asthma and COPD, and a large amount of clinical evidence supports the safety and efficacy of combination beta2-agonist agents for these indications. - Clinical trials have demonstrated that the combination products superior efficacy compared with the individual separate components when given as monotherapy for the treatment of both asthma and COPD.
+The combination products are generally well tolerated. - Several single-ingredient inhalers containing beta2-agonists, ICS, or anticholinergics are also available.
+Beta2-agonist combinations offer improved convenience over the use of multiple separate inhalers. - Trelegy Ellipta is the first fixed-dose combination inhaler combining a LAMA, a LABA, and an ICS, and provides an alternative to the use of multiple inhalers for patients with COPD in whom triple therapy is indicated. - GINA guidelines support the use of combination ICS/LABA products for long-term control and prevention of symptoms in patients with asthma who do not achieve sufficient symptom control with ICS monotherapy. - Single-agent LABA therapy should not be used for asthma management due to the increased risk of asthma-related death, as well as asthma-related hospitalization in pediatric and adolescent patients.
+However, recent drug safety information from the FDA states that no significantly increased risk of serious asthma outcomes has been seen with the use of ICS/LABA combinations, and boxed warnings about this potential risk have been removed from the prescribing information for the ICS/LABA combinations. - An advantage of the ICS/LABA combinations is that their use ensures that patients are not using a LABA without a concomitant ICS. - GOLD guidelines recommend the use of combination ICS/LABA products as an option for some patients at higher risk of exacerbations; however, the use of 1 or more bronchodilator without an ICS is recommended as first-line treatment for most COPD patients. - LAMA/LABA combination therapy is recommended as a first- or second-line treatment in most patients with COPD, with the exception of low-risk patients with milder symptoms. - None of the current asthma or COPD treatment guidelines recommend the use of one specific combination product over another.